The University of Chicago Collegiate Scholars Program

 University of Chicago Collegiate Scholars Program Staff

 Abel Ochoa was born and raised in Chicago’s Pilsen neighborhood.
 Abel graduated from the University of Illinois at Urbana-Champaign with a Bachelor of Arts in Political Science and Spanish.
-Abel is currently finalizing his Master of Arts in Public Policy degree at Northwestern University.
-Abel knows firsthand how difficult it can be to prepare for college.
-Growing up, Abel was unaware of the skills and preparation needed to succeed in life.
-With the help of community centers and positive role models he was able to take initiative and work hard in the classroom to make college a reachable goal.
-The challenges Abel faced as a high school student and his most recent professional experience have fueled his desire to be an agent of change in the field of education.
-Abel is currently finalizing his thesis project which researches gentrification in Chicago neighborhoods and its impact on youth development.
-Abel has experience working with high school students, parents, faculty, undergraduate students and knowledge in admission and financial aid.
+Abel also holds a Master of Arts in Public Policy and Administration degree from Northwestern University.
+He knows firsthand how difficult it can be to prepare for college.
+The challenges Abel faced as a high school student and his recent professional experience have fueled his desire to be an agent of change in the field of education.
+Abel has experience working with high school students, parents, faculty, undergraduate students and knowledge in college admission and financial aid.
 Abel has a true passion and desire to see that all students, regardless of ability, realize their dream of attaining higher education.

 Prior to joining CSP, Whitney managed Teen Empowerment Programs for the Chicago office of the national non-profit Step Up Women’s Network.
 Acting as the bridge between Step Up teen members and adult mentors, she was responsible for the execution of Step Up's full trajectory of programming at each of Step Up's four partner schools as well as the execution of Saturday mentoring workshops and special events.
 Whitney was promoted to Senior Manager of Teen Programs in 2012, leading Step Up’s national teen cohort, reshaping Step Up's evaluation process and taking the lead in developing a successful college and career readiness curriculum.